Souderton, Pennsylvania: Railroads past and present

 A rail line dating from the early 1900s (the Reading Company's former Bethlehem Branch) runs through Souderton connecting to Telford, Perkasie, Quakertown, and Bethlehem to the north and Hatfield and Lansdale to the south.
 This line was taken over for passenger operation from the Reading until 1981.
 Still active for freight, the Pennsylvania Northeastern Railroad operates through Souderton on these former SEPTA tracks.
 Every August, Pennsylvania Northeastern Railroad partners with New Hope and Ivyland Railroad to provide excursions to Souderton Station.
 Trains only use the station as a turnaround point and do not use its platform for passengers.

 Interurban trolley

 From 1901 until 1951, an interurban electric trolley, the Lehigh Valley Transit, operated hourly service from Souderton north to Allentown and south to Philadelphia.
 Its Souderton station was at the northwest corner of Broad and Main streets opposite the steam railroad Reading's Souderton station.
 The LVT ran north in the middle of Main Street, turned onto Summit Street and crossed the Reading on the Summit Street bridge, then angled toward Telford, its next stop.
 LVT had a large maintenance facility with car storage tracks reached by a track that branched from Summit Street.
 That building was turned into a local supermarket before it burned down in the 1990s.
 The LVT carried heavy passenger loads during World War 2 when gas rationing reduced automobile use, but when the war ended, passenger count collapsed and the line abandoned and began running buses.

+On September 21, 1915, an incident occurred involving a freight trolley operated by the Lehigh Valley Transit Co.
+The trolley lost control and derailed at the intersection of Penn Street and Broad in Souderton, where the tracks made a 90-degree turn.
+Tragically, one of the two individuals aboard, conductor Harry W. Utt, succumbed to the accident.